kennytm/dbgen/Template.md

 * **Concatenation `||`**

-    The `||` will concatenate two strings together.
+    The `||` operator concatenates two strings together.
 If either side is not a string, they will first be converted into a string.
+This operator cannot be used to concatenate arrays.

 * **Comparison `=`, `<>`, `<`, `>`, `<=`, `>=`**